dkvz/DoradeBlogEngineSpring/README.md

 ## GET /shorts-starting-from/:articleId
 Same endpoint as above but for shorts.

+## GET /article/:articleUrl
+I'm going to return a 404 if it doesn't exist but I'm not sure what was happening with the other service.

 # TODO
 * The spring-boot-devtools dependency is nice but I should check what "optional" means and if it does anything when building to prod.
 * What happens if you don't use an integer in /articles-starting-from/{articleId}?